FyraLabs/stratum/README.md

 | **Mod Organizer 2**       | MO2 pioneered layered game modding, but relies on fragile Windows VFS hooks.
 Stratum uses native Linux filesystems, is unprivileged-friendly, and is general-purpose.
 Initially inspired by MO2, Stratum aims to go beyond games with cleaner UX/DX and CLI support. |
 | **Flatpak / Snap** | These are sandboxed application formats with their own runtime environments.
 Stratum is not a packaging format but a state management layer.
 It may be used alongside Flatpak/Snap to manage application state and mod directories without modifying the original files but is not a replacement for them. |
 | **systemd-sysext** | systemd-sysext provides a way to extend system images with additional layers, but is focused on system-level extensions, Stratum is more focused on application-level state management, but can be used alongside it for application-specific layers. |

-## Example Use Cases

-- Mod management for games, allowing users to layer mods on top of a base game installation without modifying the original files, and easily switch between different modpacks or configurations.
-- Delta updates for games or applications, only providing changed files instead of full downloads, reducing bandwidth and storage requirements.
-- Snapshotting and restoring application state back to previous versions.
-- De-duplicating Wineprefixes for different applications, allowing multiple applications to have their own layered Wineprefixes without duplicating the base prefix.
-No more having 100+ copies of Visual C++ redistributables!

 ## Attributions